beaurancourt/blog/markdown/rewriting-isfjall.md

   boxed blurb.
 Don't like the provided Inn, NPCs, backstory, or whatever?
 You don't have to use them!
 Use your own stuff!
 + Sell the detail separately.
-Isfjall can say stuff like "The adventurers can rest at an inn of your own divising, or 'Odin's Beard' from *Nordlond Taverns, Shops, and Proprietors, page 31*".
+Isfjall can say stuff like "The adventurers can rest at an inn of your own devising, or 'Odin's Beard' from *Nordlond Taverns, Shops, and Proprietors, page 31*".
 Then that book can be a big ol' index of Nordlond flavored Taverns, Shops, Proprietors, and town encounters that we can use *if we want*.